425th Fighter Squadron: International training

 On 30 December 1992, the 425th was reactivated at Luke AFB under the designation 425th Fighter Squadron "Black Widows".
 The new mission of the 425th was providing advanced weapons and tactics continuation for Republic of Singapore Air Force's F-16 pilots and maintenance personnel.
 Aircraft had already arrived for the squadron in October and shortly after in the new year pilot training began in January 1993.

 Although the squadron has an American heritage, it was mix of both USAF and RSAF personnel and equipment.
 At first the squadron borrowed F-16A/B block 15s from the USAF in late 1992.
 This consisted of seven F-16As and two F-16Bs which were all borrowed.
 Most likely by coincidence, the Republic of Singapore Air Force ended up buying one of these F-16As years later that had been borrowed by them from the USAF.
 On 3 June 1998 the RSAF obtained F-16A #81-0677 as a GF-16A for ground maintenance/handling and weapons loading training.
 To complete the squadron, seven F-16A/Bs were sent from Singapore to join the squadron.

 In 1995 the squadron leased twelve USAF F-16C/D block 42s as their nine USAF block 15s were withdrawn from service.
 The seven F-16A/Bs owned by the RSAF flew back to Singapore during this time period as well.
 In the end, the USAF could not honor the lease as they needed the block 42s back.
 A deal was struck with Lockheed Martin to lease a dozen new-built F-16C/D block 52's (4 F-16Cs and 8 F-16Ds) with options to buy them later.
-The aircraft were leased for a 2.5-year period, for an estimated cost of USD $12.3 million.
+The aircraft were leased for a 2.5-year period, for an estimated cost of US$12.3 million.
 This program had no name assigned like the Peace Carvin FMS arrangement.

 RSAF pilots and maintenance personnel are assigned to the 425th FS for two years.
 During their tour of duty they receive advanced tactics training, participate in Red Flag and Maple Flag exercises, shoot live missiles at Combat Archer and deploy to locations throughout the U.S. to participate in composite operations and dissimilar air combat exercises.